 - Mike’s efforts also worked at the courthouse.
 Since 2011, Stow Municipal Court has operated in the black.
 The courthouse operates without any city financial assistance – at a savings of $1.758 million to Stow taxpayers.

 Fighting Tooth and Nail against New Taxes

 Mike has been an advocate of U.S. servicemen and women since being elected.
 Mike proposed legislation to move Stow’s primary from September to May to prevent disenfranchisement of overseas military personnel.
 Voters agreed to resolve the problem in November 2017 by eliminating primary elections altogether.
 Mike volunteered on Honor Flight, taking WWII and Korean War veterans to see Washington DC monuments.
-He is the Director of Operations for local military foundation, The Cpl.
+He is a Director for local military foundation, The Cpl.
 Joseph A. Tomci Memorial Foundation.

 Protecting Stow’s Term Limits